Track mileage automatically

 • Vehicle repairs, such as new tires or brakes

-This method is more tedious since you need accurate records of expenses and your personal versus business mileage.
-Then, you must total those expenses and multiply them by the percentage of business vehicle use to get the deduction amount.
-Unless you only use your vehicle for business, you can expect only a partial write-off for car insurance and other costs.
+Note: Unless you only use your vehicle for business, you can expect only a partial write-off for car insurance and other costs.

 Example: Say that 40% of your leased vehicle’s mileage is for eligible business travel.
-If you spend $1,500 on car insurance premiums, you could deduct 40% of that cost, or $600.
+If you spent $1,500 on car insurance premiums, you could deduct 40% of that cost, or $600.
 Plus, you can deduct 40% of other eligible vehicle expenses, such as gas and lease payments.

-Writing off your car insurance premiums
+How to write off your car insurance

 Keep accurate and detailed records

 Whether you pick the actual expenses method or standard mileage rate, keep detailed driving logs to determine the business portion of your mileage and have proof in case the IRS audits you.
+A mileage tracking app can help by automatically tracking all your business driving.

 Report your vehicle expenses on your tax forms